ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.text2command/README.md

 [![NPM](https://nodei.co/npm/iobroker.text2command.png?downloads=true)](https://nodei.co/npm/iobroker.text2command/)

 ## Description
 This adapter can convert normal sentences, like *'Switch light in kitchen on'* to specific command and sets the state *'adapter.0.device.kitchenLight'* to **true**.

 This adapter make no sense to be activated standalone.
 It should be used with other adapters like telegram or Android app **iobroker.vis**.

 ## Usage
 To execute command, write state **text2command.<INSTANCE>.text** with sentence.
 You will always get the answer in **text2command.<INSTANCE>.response**.

 If you define **Answer to ID**, the answer will be written in this ID too.
 This required for e.g. to realise the voice acknowledges.

-You can send a message via messagebox from javascript.
+You can send a message via `sendTo` from javascript.
 The answer will come in the message back:

 ```
 sendTo('text2command', 'Switch light in kitchen on', function (err, response) {